Methamphetamine Detox Centers

 The following discussion should help you to better understand the goal of detox and the withdrawals you will undergo during that process.
 Ideally, it will help you to understand the importance of seeking professional help with your methamphetamine detox.

-If you have questions that aren’t being answered, you should call 800-405-2627.
+If you have questions that aren’t being answered, you should call 800-315-1376 (Who Answers?).
 It’s important that you have access to the information that you need and you don’t have to gather it all on your own.
 Take advantage of the experts waiting to help you.

 What Is Detox?